 The undergraduate degrees offered through the School of Community Health are a Bachelor of Arts (B.A.) and a Bachelor of Science (B.S.) in Health Studies.
 We also offer two undergraduate minors: Community Health and Aging Services.

 In addition to meeting the general University degree requirements, students earning a B.A./B.S. degree in Health Studies must successfully complete the following requirements:

 - 44–56 credits in one of the following concentration areas: Community Health Education; Health Sciences; Physical Activity/Exercise; School Health; Aging Services

-With an undergraduate degree in Health Services, students graduate ready to join the workforce in their chosen health-related career or to continue their education in medicine, dentistry, physical therapy, or occupational therapy.
-Each Health Services concentration is designed for students’ success and employability after graduation.
+With an undergraduate degree in Health Studies, students graduate ready to join the workforce in their chosen health-related career or to continue their education in medicine, dentistry, physical therapy, or occupational therapy.
+Each Health Studies concentration is designed for students’ success and employability after graduation.

 Learn more about the Undergraduate Admissions process.

 Declare your major in Health Studies.

 To stay up to date regarding the School of Community Health undergraduate program and internship opportunities, subscribe to our listserve.